SemanticComputing/python-arpa-linker/README.md

                         Default is 1.
   --no_duplicates [TYPE [TYPE ...]]
                         Remove duplicate matches based on the 'label' returned by the ARPA service.
-Here 'duplicate' means an individual with the same label.
+Here 'duplicate' means an subject with the same label as another subject in the same result set.
 A list of types can be given with this argument.
 If given, prioritize matches based on it - the first given type will get the highest priority and so on.
 Note that the response from the service has to include a 'type' variable for this to work.
 ```

 The arguments can also be read from a file using "@" (example arg file "arpa.args"):